This post may contain affiliate links. Please read our disclosure policy.

 To make the ganache topping.

 - In a small, heavy-bottom saucepan, heat the heavy whipping cream until it just begins to simmer.
-Place the chopped chocolate in a medium-size bowl, and pour the hot cream over the chocolate.
+Place the chopped chocolate (10 ounces for whipped ganache) in a medium-size bowl.
+Pour the hot cream over the chocolate.

 - Allow the cream to sit on the chocolate for about a minute, until the chocolate begins to melt, and mix until the chocolate is melted, and the mixture is smooth and glossy.